Darien Graham-Smith

-Dr Darien Graham-Smith is a British journalist, scholar and thespian.
+Darien Graham-Smith is a British journalist, scholar and thespian.
 He was born in London in 1975.

-Dr Graham-Smith holds the title of Deputy Editor at the British periodical PC Pro, published monthly by Dennis Publishing, where he is responsible for coverage of technical issues ranging from microprocessor architecture to operating systems.
-He is an occasional contributor to the news media, appearing on the BBC News channel in December 2008 to discuss security weaknesses in Internet Explorer.
+Graham-Smith holds the title of Associate Editor at the British periodical PC Pro, published monthly by Dennis Publishing, where he is responsible for coverage of technical issues ranging from microprocessor architecture to operating systems.
+Since 2008, Graham-Smith has been producer of and a regular contributor to the PC Pro Podcast.
+He also contributes technology reviews to the British newspaper The Daily Telegraph.

+He is an occasional contributor to the news media, appearing on the BBC News channel in December 2008 to discuss security weaknesses in Internet Explorer and as a featured expert on three series of For Love or Money.
 Graham-Smith is also a co-presenter of the Open University's 2010 introduction to computing module, entitled "Inside the Box", alongside the BBC's Spencer Kelly.